-Many of the words in above lines show ambiguity.
-We cannot say for sure what “crimson bed of joy” means neither can we be exact about the interpretation of “dark secret love”.
+Many of the words in the above lines show ambiguity.
+We cannot say for sure what ” bed of crimson joy” means; neither can we be exact about the interpretation of “dark secret love.”
 The ambiguous nature of such phrases allows readers to explore for deeper meanings of the poem.
-Here “worm” spoils chastity of “rose” in her “crimson bed of joy” a reference to making love.

-The use of word “still” is ambiguous in nature.
-“Still” here may mean “an inanimate object” or it may be interpreted as “yet unchanged”.
+The use of the word “still” is ambiguous in nature.
+Here, it may mean “an unmoving object,” or it may be interpreted as “yet unchanged.”

 Function of Ambiguity

-Ambiguity in literature serves the purpose of lending a deeper meaning to literary work.
-By introducing ambiguity in their works, the writers give liberty to the readers to use their imagination to explore meanings.
-This active participation on behalf of the readers makes them involved in the prose or poetry they read.
+Ambiguity in literature serves the purpose of lending a deeper meaning to a literary work.
+By introducing ambiguity in their works, writers give liberty to readers to use their imagination to explore meanings.
+This active participation of the readers involves them in the prose or poetry they read.